San Antonio Pedestrian Accident Attorney

 - Significant scarring and disfigurement

-- Funeral and burial expenses if the pedestrian accident resulted in wrongful death
+- Funeral and burial expenses if the pedestrian accident resulted in wrongful death.
+Contact San Antonio wrongful death attorneys at Janicek Law to learn more about who can sue for wrongful death in Texas.

 Call a San Antonio Pedestrian Accident Attorney Today